MERIT: Modular Framework for Multimodal Misinformation Detection with Web-Grounded Reasoning: Results and analysis

-Table~\ref{tab:main} presents our main results compared to baseline methods from Liu et al.~\cite{liu2024mmfakebench}.
-MIRAGE achieves 81.65\% F1 on the validation set, outperforming GPT-4V with standard prompting (72.3\% F1) by 9.35 percentage points and GPT-4V with MMD-Agent (74.0\% F1) by 7.65 points.
+Table~\ref{tab:main} presents our main results compared to baseline methods from \citet{liu2024mmfakebench}.
+MERIT achieves 81.65\% F1 on the validation set, outperforming GPT-4V with standard prompting (72.3\% F1) by 9.35 percentage points and GPT-4V with MMD-Agent (74.0\% F1) by 7.65 points.
 This represents the strongest reported performance on MMFakeBench validation using vision-language models.

-While overall accuracy (75.1\%) is comparable to baseline systems (75.6-76.8\%), F1 score reveals the critical difference in detection capability.
-MIRAGE achieves balanced performance across both classes with 79.14\% recall on misinformation and 65.67\% recall on real news, demonstrating substantially lower false positive rates than naive approaches.
-The system maintains 84.3\% precision, correctly identifying misinformation while minimizing misclassification of authentic content.

-The modular agentic design with specialized reasoning stages and external knowledge retrieval outperforms end-to-end approaches for mixed-source misinformation detection.
-The performance gain stems from decomposing the complex detection task into targeted sub-problems that each module addresses with tailored strategies.
+While overall accuracy (75.1\%) is comparable to baseline systems (75.6--76.8\%), MERIT's advantage lies in misinformation recall: 79.14\% vs.\ 73.00\% (+6.14 points), catching substantially more actual misinformation.
+The per-class breakdown (Table~\ref{tab:same_model_perclass}) shows this gain concentrates in visual distortion (+18.0) and textual distortion (+5.33), the categories where MERIT's specialized modules differ most from MMD-Agent's approach.